Wild Ecosystem Deep Dive15 min read

 The Problem: Why Standard Solutions Fail

-1. Rails console access: The agent can execute arbitrary Ruby.
-One typo – or one adversarial instruction in a prompt – and the database mutates.
-The agent can exfiltrate all data.
+1. Rails console access.
+The agent executes arbitrary Ruby.
+One typo — or one adversarial instruction reachable through ordinary tool use, as Greshake and colleagues documented for indirect prompt injection in LLM-integrated applications9 — and the database mutates.
+The agent can exfiltrate everything.
 There are no limits.

-2. No access: The agent gets no live data and cannot debug.
-It must work from logs and secondhand reports.
+2. No access.
+The agent has no live data and cannot debug.
+It works from logs and second-hand reports.

 Most teams choose option 1 because option 2 is unhelpful and option 3 requires substantial engineering effort.
 The wild ecosystem provides that engineering as two composable repositories:

-Together, they form the foundation for AI agents to interact with production systems safely.
+Together, they form the foundation for agents to interact with production systems safely.
+Both are exposed through the Model Context Protocol11, placing them inside the standard surface that modern LLM agents already know how to consume.

 Defense in Depth: Four Enforcement Layers

 Safe production access is not achieved through a single mechanism.
-It is achieved through four independent layers, each capable of blocking an attack.
+Saltzer and Schroeder’s 1975 design principles called this complete mediation — the idea that every access must be checked against the authority structure, and that no single check can be the last line of defence3.
+Wild implements four independent layers, each capable of blocking an attack.
 An attacker must bypass all four.

 Layer 1: Database Credentials and Routing